DgLooSL/Gmod-SimpleScoreboard/README.md

 ![04](https://github.com/DgLooSL/Gmod-SimpleScoreboard/blob/main/img/04.png?raw=true)
 </br></br>3.When the player enables the microphone, the voice function button turns green.
 When the voice function is disabled, the button switches to red.
+# develop
+</br>You can customize the style to your preference.